Back to our main Maltings page

 Although the heights of the current and new buildings differ slightly along their length, the highest segment of the new building will be about 4.45m above the current building.
 This can be obtained by comparing the elevations in "EXISTING N AND S ELEVATIONS" and "PROPOSED N AND S ELEVATIONS" on the portal, measuring the elevations, and comparing it with the key given (0-10m).

-For more information, see the Maltings consultation page, the Maltings site, and the planning application 25/00792/CCD.
+For more information, see the Maltings site, and the latest December 2025 application 25/04579/VARYCO.
+The previous, March 2025 application is 25/00792/CCD.

 RIBA organised a competition with no public scrutiny.
 Included in the brief were these paragraphs: